 For the mattress stitch, you’ll need a yarn needle, which is a blunt needle with a very large eye that yarn can easily be threaded into.

-I use yarn needles regularly, for weaving in ends and seaming, and my favorites are the Susan Bates 2″ steel yarn needles and, if you prefer a curved tip, the Clover Chibi Jumbo Darning Needle set (which comes with a little carrying case).
-Both of these options work great for light (also known as #3 or DK yarn) through jumbo (also known as #7 or roving yarn), but if you are using thinner yarns, you’ll need a thinner needle so your stitches don’t stretch out.
-In that case, I go with the Susan Bates tapestry needles.
+I use yarn needles regularly, for weaving in ends and seaming, and my favorites are bent tip needles from Clover, such as the Clover Chibi Jumbo Darning Needle set (which comes with a little carrying case).
+These needles work great for light (also known as #3 or DK yarn) through jumbo (also known as #7 or roving yarn), but if you are using thinner yarns, you’ll need a thinner needle so your stitches don’t stretch out.
 Personally, I prefer metal to plastic needles, which sometimes snap (or worse, snag on the yarn!).

-Tutorial: How to seam with the mattress stitch
+Tutorial: How to join with a mattress stitch seam

 Step 1: Thread the yarn needle (preferably with the yarn tail of one piece).